 - Bricks must be removed from storage heaters.

 - Please give consideration as to whether any special measures had to be taken to get your items in your house as these will be required to get them out again, such as doors removed

 - Only items which have been agreed and paid for will be collected.

 Request a Collection

 Lancashire County Council also provides sites locally where residents can take such items themselves at no charge.
-Please refer to our Household Waste Recycling Centres website pages.
-If you require any further information please contact the Council at the address below.
+Please refer to our household waste recycling centres for more information.

 What happens to the items?

 Reusable items will do to disadvantaged people who live in the district.
-Furniture Matters currently works with over 100 local statutory and voluntary sector organisations that are 'signed up' as accredited referral agencies (e.g. Health Visitors, the Probation Service, Social Services, Women's Aid, Age Concern, CABs etc).
-They refer their clients to us if they are in need of basic household items such as a bed to sleep in, a washer, a cooker etc.
+Furniture Matters currently works with over 100 local statutory and voluntary sector organisations that are 'signed up' as accredited referral agencies (such as health visitors, the Probation Service, Social Services, Women's Aid, Age Concern and CABs).
+They refer their clients to us if they are in need of basic household items such as a bed to sleep in, a washer or a cooker.